University of Peshawar: Department of Pharmacy

 The department was established in 1982, housed at the Centre of Excellence in Physical Chemistry.
 After a period of two years, it was shifted to the newly constructed building of the present location.
 The department has been recognized by the Pharmacy Council of Pakistan.
 Research groups conduct research in the field of Pharmacology, Pharmaceutics, Pharmaceutical analysis and Pharmacognosy.

 An animal house with bioassay laboratory meets the research and academic needs of the university.
 Research in the Pharmacology section of the department is focused on testing compounds from both synthetic and natural origin for their utility in pain, inflammation, pyrexia, depression, anxiety, dependence, tolerance and vomiting as well as toxicological testing.

 National Center of Excellence in Geology

 The National Center of Excellence in Geology (NCEG), University of Peshawar (UoP), is an institution of higher learning and research in Geo-sciences.
 It was established in 1974 under an act of the parliament.
 Dr. R.A.
 Khan Tahirkheli was the founder Director of the center.
 Upon his retirement, Dr. M. Qasim Jan succeeded him in 1988 who was succeeded by Prof. Dr. Syed Hamidullah in January 2001, Dr. M. Asif Khan in 2002 and again by Dr. Syed Hamidullah in 2003.
-After, the death of S. Hamidullah, in an air crash, now Dr. M. Asif Khan is the director of the center.
+After the death of S. Hamidullah in an air crash, Dr. M. Asif Khan is the director of the center.